alzhao72/Foodie/README.md

-Foodie is a social media platform where friends can share and rank local food recommendations with each other (created during MIT's web.lab course/competition)
+A website where friends can share and rank local food recommendations with each other Created for MIT's web.lab course/competition

 # Features:
 Users can: